tmbrbr/resume/README.md

 * **Doncaster Prize** @ Univesity of Cambridge *(2005)* for exam results in Natural Sciences.
 * **Cormack Scholarship** @ University of Edinburgh *(2004)* for best summer student project in astrophysics.

+An online version of this resume is available [here](https://tmbrbr.github.io/resume/).